AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 Outer joins select the entirety of both tables being joined, which will increase the computational cost of the query.
 This means that your query will take longer to run and is more likely to fail, as it may take longer than the execution limit to return the results.

 Instead of using this type of join, consider using an inner or left join.
-Inner joins return results only where there’s a columnar match between tables (for example, `order_id` exists in both a typical `customers` and `orders` table); left joins will return all results from the left (first) table along with the matching results in the right (second) table.
+Inner joins return results only where there's a columnar match between tables (for example, `order_id` exists in both a typical `customers` and `orders` table); left joins will return all results from the left (first) table along with the matching results in the right (second) table.

-Let’s take a look at how we can rewrite a FULL OUTER JOIN query:
+Take a look at how we can rewrite a FULL OUTER JOIN query:

 | **Instead of this...** | **Try this!** |
 | ![](../assets/Full_Outer_Join_1.png) | ![](../assets/Full_Outer_Join_2.png) |